AdamJelley/aligning-agents-like-llms/index.md

 <figcaption><blockquote>Demonstration trajectories of an agent going to the left, middle and right jumppads.</blockquote></figcaption>
 </figure>

-We find that our fine-tuned agent has an increased success rate for reaching all three jumppads.
+We find that our fine-tuned agent has an increased success rate for reaching all three jumppads, now only failing to reach a jumppad around 10% of the time.
 However, the agent still does not have a preference for a particular jumppad, and reaches all three in roughly even proportions (as expected from the training data).

 <center><figure>
   <img src="assets/images/Fine-tuned_jumppad_success.png" alt="Fine-Tuned Imitation Model Success Rate" style="width:80%">
   <figcaption style="width:80%"><blockquote>Fine-tuned imitation learning agent jumppad success rates.</blockquote></figcaption>
 </figure></center>

-While these demonstration trajectories can be successfully used for fine-tuning our agent, we find that training an agent from scratch on these limited trajectories does not perform as well.
-For example, we find that pre-training makes the agent more robust to going out of distribution of the fine-tuning trajectories, since the agent has additional information from pre-training on how to return to the distribution of desired trajectories.
+It is now natural to wonder whether pre-training the agent was beneficial, or would training directly on the fine-tuning trajectories have been just as effective?
+To answer this question, we train an equivalent agent from scratch on the fine-tuning trajectories.
+Interestingly, we find that this agent does not perform as well as the pre-trained agent.
+By reviewing trajectories to compare behaviors, we observe that pre-training generally makes the agent more robust to going out of distribution of the fine-tuning trajectories, since the agent has additional information from pre-training on how to return to the distribution of desired trajectories.
+An example of this phenomenon is demonstrated below.

 <figure>
 <video autoplay muted loop playsinline style="pos: left; width:49%">